Kinema: Consumption

 The slimy, odorous product of fermentation is traditionally prepared into a soup that is consumed with rice, but can also be turned into a savoury dip or a pungent side dish to be consumed along with rice or bread.
 Kinema is traditionally prepared at home, but now it is sold in local markets and even retailed online as a dried product.

 Nutritional value

 Kinema is considered a healthy food because fermentation breaks down complex proteins into easily digestible amino acids.
-The product is alkaline with pH of 7.89, unlike soyabean which has a pH of 6.75.
+The product is alkaline with pH of 7.89, unlike soybean, which has a pH of 6.75.
 It has 62% moisture content.
 48 g of protein, 28 g of carbohydrate, 17 g of fat and 7 g of ash is found in every 100 g of dry kinema.
-The energy value of Kinema is 2 MJ per 100 grams.
+The energy value of kinema is 2 MJ per 100 grams.
 Free fatty acidity in kinema is found to be about 33 times higher than raw soybeans.